vdf13/Codingame_puzzle/README.md

   - In all sub-rectangles (include the combinations of smaller rectangles), how many of them are squares?
       - rectangle.py

+* Logic gates

+  - Logic
+  - A logic gate is an electronic device implementing a boolean function,
+       - logic.py

 * Other puzzle

   - Description